 Also - and this is very important - ASKING FOR AN INCOMPLETE GRADE WILL NOT WORK AS A WAY AROUND THE FINAL DROP DATE!
 I can only assign an Incomplete in a few, very specific situations.
-If it's after Week 8, and you realize you should have dropped, and someone in Counseling or Admissions and Records tells you to ask me for an Incomplete, it is VERY UNLIKELY that the situation will actually warrant one!
+For example, if you miss the Geology 10 field trip, you will get an "I" grade, and that grade will get cleared up after you go on the field trip the following quarter.
+But if it's after Week 8, and you realize you should have dropped, and someone in Counseling or Admissions and Records tells you to ask me for an Incomplete, it is VERY UNLIKELY that the situation will actually warrant one!
 "I" grades cannot be given for missing a large fraction of the work in the course.